muzzley/muzzley-client/README.md

 We also have some node.js tests, this one works like browserify(just use `require`), and the file to run the tests is `/tests/testNode.js`

-Attention: if you modify something on the lib you need to push all modifications to bitbucket and run again `npm install` on the `/tests` dir, this appens because the package.json inside of the dir `/tests` actualy points to the muzzley-sdk-js on the bitbucket repository, to make sure that tests are running more likely a production env.
+Attention: if you modify something on the lib you need to push all modifications to bitbucket you need to run again `npm install` on the `/tests` dir, this appens because the package.json inside of the dir `/tests` actualy points to the muzzley-sdk-js on the bitbucket repository, this is to make sure that all tests are running more likely a production env.

 ###API tests, this is the tests that actualy test the sdk api:

+#attention
+###this documentation is being created as you read